akashvshroff/Safe_Flutter_App/README.md

 - A deeper analysis of the Bloc class as well as a quick glance at all the comments that litter the code will be more than explanatory as to how each StreamController works.

 ### onGenerateRoute:
-- The [onGenerateRoute callback](https://github.com/akashvshroff/Safe_Flutter_App/blob/master/lib/src/app.dart) is reposible for the navigation in the project and it does so by parsing the route names that it called using.
+- The [onGenerateRoute callback](https://github.com/akashvshroff/Safe_Flutter_App/blob/master/lib/src/app.dart) is reponsible for the navigation in the project and it does so by parsing the route names that it called using.
 - These names correspond to the different [screens](https://github.com/akashvshroff/Safe_Flutter_App/tree/master/lib/src/screens) in the project and some of them even contain additional data such as the id of the DetailModel.
 - The onGenerateCallback also accesses the BLOC through its Provider and does so in order to call methods that either add relevant data to StreamControllers or reset the stream in order to reset the associated UI element.

 ## Cryptography:
--
+- The cryptography in this project is built around one fundamental caveat *Any hacker has complete knowledge which is equal to that of the developer of the application*.